When it comes to Facebook ad

 Just keep in mind that if an ad is not active anymore, then you won’t see it.
 It’s really just to show you the active ads running at the time you chose to look.

 What does the Facebook ad library mean for marketers?
-It’s now easier to take inspiration from other brands which I think is nice, but it can also create this flow of copycats.
-We feel that since marketers can now do that, they try to copy other brands less and actually stand out.
+It’s now easier to gain inspiration from other brands which I think is nice.
+The caveat?
+It can also create this flow of copycats.
+We think that since marketers can now do that, they try to copy other brands less and actually stand out.
 It’s not so bad after all.

 How does Facebook ad library work?
 Head over to the Facebook ad library and then enter the Facebook page in question.
 Make sure you have your ad blocker turned off otherwise it won’t work.